Paul Gerrard

 Paul William Gerrard (born 22 January 1973) is an English football goalkeeping coach and former player.

 Gerrard started his career in the Premier League with Oldham Athletic as a goalkeeper, and his 22-year playing career saw him play for Oldham, Everton, Oxford United, Ipswich Town, Sheffield United, Nottingham Forest, Blackpool and Stockport County, before he finished his playing career in a second spell at Oldham.
 Towards the end of his playing career, he was employed as a part-time goalkeeping coach by Oldham and Shrewsbury Town, before signing on as a full-time player/coach with Oldham at the start of the 2011–12 season.
-Gerrard is also a former England Under 21 international, having made 18 appearances between 1993 and 1996, but he never made an appearance for the full national side.
+Gerrard is also a former England under-21 international, having made 18 appearances between 1993 and 1996, but he never made an appearance for the full national side.

-Following retirement he has been worked as the goalkeeping coach at both Oldham Athletic and Doncaster Rovers.
+Following retirement he worked as the goalkeeping coach at both Oldham Athletic and Doncaster Rovers.

 Club career

 Oldham Athletic

 Born in Heywood, Lancashire, Gerrard started his career as a goalkeeping apprentice at Oldham Athletic.
 He made his Premiership debut at the age of 19 on 5 December 1992 in a 3–2 defeat at Queens Park Rangers.
 In all, he made 118 League appearances for The Latics in his first spell.